LCJones73/LCJones73/README.md

 <a href="https://www.linkedin.com/in/leonard-jones-2a2b852a/" target="_blank"> <img alt="Static Badge" src="https://img.shields.io/badge/CyberIIon-Sentry-blue?style=for-the-badge">
 </a></p>

-This site showcases my interest in technology and provides a space to share what I'm learning in the field of cybersecurity.
+This is __My Site__ which showcases my interest in technology and provides a space to share what I'm learning in the field of cybersecurity.
 Whether you prefer reading or watching, this is a mix of blog and vlog content to match how you like to learn.

 <br>